benoitguigal/bcm-data-interview/README.md

 Every record contains the temperature at the moment you call the API.
 If you call the API twice you will then get different results.

-Our objective is to find out the mean temperature for every region in France.
+***Our objective is to find out the mean temperature for every region in France.***/

 The following link will give the coordinates of the frontier for each region.

 ```
 https://datanova.laposte.fr/explore/dataset/contours-geographiques-des-nouvelles-regions-metropole/table/
 ```
-A measured temperature is in a region if it's inside of the polygon designed by the data above.
+Let's assume that a measured temperature is in a region if it's inside of the polygon designed by the data above.

-Once you aggregate the data, you can send the results to one of our database.
-You will provide you with the credentials and info.
+Once you aggregate the data, you can send the results to one of our RDBM database.
+We will provide you with the credentials and info.

-We expect to find at least one table in this database that satisfies the following schema:
+** We expect to find at least one table in this database that satisfies the following schema:**

  * hour (the time at the import was started)
  * region
  * temperature
  * numberOfPoints (the number of points used to compute the mean temperature)

-## Region definition
+#### (Hint) Region definition

 The preceeding link provides us with a list of cities with their associated region.
 However, to perform the matchin, we need to get the GPS coordinates of every region.
 In order to ease the test, we are going to assume that regions are rectangles.
 Even though this does not make any sense in the real world, this is a shortcut to make your life easier ;)